 Historic significance, meaning the relative importance of the property or site in connection with prehistory or historical events, developments or personalities.
-This may also refer to the relative importance of the information that forms the basis of the proposed exhibit.

-Endangerment, meaning existing or potential threats of loss or damage to the property, site, or information that is the subject of the proposed project, as consequence of issues such as inaction, impending demolition, deterioration or encroaching development.
-This may also refer to the current condition of the resources that are the target or focus of the proposed project.

-Appropriateness of the proposed project in relation to the resource, collections, or information that forms the basis of the proposed project.
+This may also refer to the relative importance of the information that forms the basis of the proposed project. up to 10 points Demonstrated need for the proposed project or activity, as it relates to the preservation of the history of Florida and/or its historical and archaeological resources. up to 10 points Appropriateness of the proposed project scope of work, budget, and timeline in relation to the property, site, resources, collections or information that form the basis of the proposed project. up to 10 points experience with previous or open grants awarded by the Division, other divisions of the Department of State, and other granting entities.